hayesdavis/flamingo/README.md

 9. Start the worker task (see `examples/Rakefile`):

-        $ QUEUE=EXAMPLE rake -t examples/Rakefile resque:work
+        $ QUEUE=example rake -t examples/Rakefile resque:work

    Two things should now happen:
-   * The pent-up jobs from the EXAMPLE queue should spray across your console
+   * The pent-up jobs from the example queue should spray across your console
    * The resque dashboard should show the queue being emptied as a result

 10. Interact with your running flamingod instance via the REST API (by default it is on port 4711)